trungtran-msft/Upgrading-Extensions-to-Angular-11/README.md

 # Overview

 Windows Admin Center is upgrading to Angular 11.0!
 This brings in the latest in features, security, and performance, and we're excited to have this available for you.
-So far, the shell of Windows Admin Center has been upgraded and it is your turn to update your version.
+So far, the shell of Windows Admin Center has been upgraded and it is your turn to update your extensions.
 Follow the steps in this document to get your extension updated.

 # Preliminary steps